 Speed is the name of the game and most races are won by horses with the best early pace, especially on the dirt.
-Most US tracks are ovals, therefore helping those who race closest to the rail around the sweeping turns on dirt, or sharp turns on turf.
+Most US tracks are ovals, therefore helping those who race closest to the rail around the sweeping turns on dirt or sharp turns on turf.

 How to interpret American Horse Racing Odds?

-American Horse Racing odds are devised through parimutuel gambling, where all bets are put into a pool which determines the price of a horse based on the amount placed on that runner.
+American Horse Racing odds are devised through parimutuel gambling, where all bets are put into a pool that determines the price of a horse based on the amount placed on that runner.
 There are no individual bookmakers like in Britain.
 The odds structure is very similar, though.